Sam Weller (journalist): Career

-In 2014, Weller edited Ray Bradbury: The Last Interview (Melville House), his final conversations with the writer.
+In 2014, Weller edited Ray Bradbury: The Last Interview (Melville House), which features Weller's last interview with Bradbury, and recounts Bradbury's influences, creative processes, and love for writing and reading.
 The book also included several previously unpublished rough draft essays by Bradbury, dictated to Weller.
 Also in 2014, IDW Comics released a five-issue Shadow Show comic book series curated and largely scripted by Weller and Mort Castle.
-The graphic novel compendium of this series was the recipient of the Bram Stoker Award for "Superior Achievement in Graphic Novels."
+The graphic novel compendium of this series was the recipient of the Bram Stoker Award for Best Graphic Novel in 2015.